score-json/nlohmann_json/TSF/trustable/assertions/TA-MISBEHAVIOURS_CONTEXT.md

 This assertion is satisfied to the extent that we can:

-- Show we have identified all of the ways in which XYZ could deviate from its Expected Behaviours.
+- Show we have identified all of the ways in which nlohmann/json could deviate from its Expected Behaviours.
 - Demonstrate that mitigations have been specified, verified and validated for all Misbehaviours.